girder/girder/docs/plugin-development.rst

 * **During model copy**

-Some models have a custome copy method (folder uses copyFolder, item uses copyItem).
+Some models have a custom copy method (folder uses copyFolder, item uses copyItem).
 When a model is copied, after the initial record is created, but before associated models are copied, a copy.prepare event is sent, e.g.
 ``model.folder.copy.prepare``.
-The event handler is passed a tuple of ((original model document), (copied model document)).
+The event handler is passed a tuple of ``((original model document), (copied model document))``.
 If the copied model is altered, the handler should save it without triggering events.

 When the copy is fully complete, and copy.after event is sent, e.g.
 ``model.folder.copy.after``.